scala-js/scala-js-website/doc/sjs-for-js/es6-to-scala-part3.md

 {% endcolumns %}

 Here we use triple-quoted strings that allow us to write regex without escaping special characters.
 The string is converted into a {% scaladoc util.matching.Regex %} object with the `.r` method.
-Because regex extracts strings, we need to convert matched groups to integers ourselves.
+Because regexes extract strings, we need to convert matched groups to integers ourselves.

 ## Implicits